jovanovskajovana/gatsby-starter-styled-components/README.md

 ### Styled Components

-Think of all the reusable modules on the site and create a styled component for them.
-The rule of thumb is that each logical part, such as Header, Button, Input, or Pagination, turns into its own layout and nests all of its children selectors.
+Think of all the reusable modules on the site and create a styled component for each.
+The rule of thumb is that any logical part, such as Header, Button, Input, or Pagination, turns into its own layout and nests all of its children selectors.

 ```
 import styled from 'styled-components'